 Furthermore, a comprehensive rental agreement mentions whether subletting is allowed.
 If you don’t allow subletting, then make it clear on the lease.
 You may also want to state in the notice that a tenant risks getting evicted if they choose to do it nonetheless.

-If you allow subletting, then you may also want to state the rules that the tenant must abide by.
+If you allow subletting, then you may also want to state the rules that the new tenant must abide by.
 For example, the tenant’s obligation to obtain your approval prior to subletting the unit.

 Unjustified Reasons to Break a Lease in Oregon